nrt-impacts/NRT-IMPACTS.github.io/_install_note.md

 cp -r /c/Ruby26-x64/lib/ruby/gems/2.6.0/gems/minimal-mistakes-jekyll-4.16.5/* ./

-- Based on gemespec, include these references in the Gemfile gem "jekyll", ">= 3.6", "< 5.0"
-  gem "jekyll-paginate", "~> 1.1"
+- Based on gemespec, include these references in the Gemfile <-- did not do this. gem "jekyll", ">= 3.6", "< 5.0" gem "jekyll-paginate", "~> 1.1"
   gem "jekyll-sitemap", "~> 1.3"